maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ## Error Handling

-The SDK have an `InvalidParameterException` exception that will arises when:
+The SDK has an `InvalidParameterException` exception that will arises when:
 - `message_type` parameter in the `dump` method is not `1` or `0`
 - `model name` paramter in the `rating` method is not `JupitaV1` or `JupitaV2`